stonehippo/blinka_firmata/README.md

 Second, because Firmata has been around for quite a while and it's well understood.
 It has been the basis for a lot of extensions where controlling microcontroller board functions from a computer is desirable, such as [Johnny Five](https://johnny-five.io/) and [Gobot](https://gobot.io/).
 Although microcontrollers have gotten a lot more robust since the early days of Arduino, there are still times when you might need more heft than you can squeeze out of that tiny microcontroller processor on its own.

 Third, CircuitPython is great.
 It has all the goodness of Python, has a set of portable core APIs across lots of hardware, and tons of drivers for all sorts of sensors and devices.
-I user CircuitPython whenever I can.
-I also happen to have a lot of less powerful, 8-bit based development boards around, like the classic ATMEGA328P-based Arduino.
+I use CircuitPython whenever I can.
+I also happen to have several less powerful, 8-bit based development boards around, like the classic ATMEGA328P-based Arduino.
 I would like to use that hardware with CircuitPython, but it doesn't have the juice.
 I can and do still write code using Arduino or PlatformIO, but there are use cases where using an Arduino + computer might make sense.

 Fourth, it's handy to have several options for using things like GPIO or I2C with a computer.
 Though I suspect some of the other Blinka options will always be stronger choices than anything sitting on top of Firmata, it doesn't hurt to have another tool available.

 Fifth, I have put together a [micro-class on physical computing with CircuitPython](https://github.com/stonehippo/microclass_physical_computing/).
 I use the Adafruit Proximity Trinkey for that class and it works very well.
 But I want to look at other ways to make it work.
-One possibility would be using an Arduino-compatible board for the hardware, with Blinka for the class instruction.
-This probably not the ideal way to make it work, but I'm going to use it as a test case for now.
+One possibility would be using an Arduino-compatible board for the hardware, with Blinka for the coduinf during class instruction.
+This is probably not the ideal way to make it work, but I'm going to use it as a test case for now.

 Of course, you could always just run CircuitPython on a single board computer like a Raspberry PI, either directly or via Blinka.
 Sometimes, though, you just want to crank out code on your laptop and have it effect the real world.